Loliezi/test/README.md

-this isn't my website. a friend needed help on it. deleting this soon
+this isn't my website. a friend needed help on it.<br>
+deleting this soon